networktocode/interop2020-slides/README.md

-# interop2020-slides
-Network Automation Summit Slides
+# Network Automation Summit

+## Interop 2020

+Slides being presented at the summit.